This Hokkien Noodles recipe (Ginger Scallion Hokkien Noodles, that is) is a 10-ingredient wonder.

 Ginger Scallion Hokkien Noodles: Recipe Instructions

 Heat a carbon steel wok over high heat until smoking.
-Add 2 tablespoons of oil, and stir-fry the chicken until it turns opaque.
+Add 1 tablespoon of oil, and stir-fry the chicken until it turns opaque.
 Remove from the wok and set aside.

 Add 2 more tablespoons of oil to the wok, and add the ginger slices.

-Add the fresh lo mein noodles, and stir-fry, adding a sprinkling of hot water if the noodles are cold and you’re having difficulty breaking them up.
+Add the fresh, pre-cooked noodles and stir-fry, adding a sprinkling of hot water if you’re having difficulty breaking them up.

 Stir-fry until combined, about 1-2 minutes.